The longer we live with cats, the more we realize how much we really don’t understand about their behavior.

 - You also have to be ready to back off if you sense that the cat is getting anxious or agitated.

-I don’t entirely agree with this statement, as I know a number of people who make a point of doing just those things with their felines.
+I don’t entirely agree with this statement — I know a number of people who make a point of doing just those things with their cats.
 But I believe it’s worth thinking about.

-Shortly afterward, Ratza noticed that Max seemed to be “very fearful.
+Shortly afterward, Ratza says she noticed that Max seemed to be “very fearful.
 He no longer wanted to play the bathtub game — in fact, he was “terrified” when she put him in — and wouldn’t go for walks anymore.
-At the vets’, he’d jump at the door latch, trying to get out.
+At the vets’, he’d jump at the door latch, trying to get out.”

 According to some animal communicators, cats will take on our own stress.

 Sometimes it’ll manifest as feline hyperesthesia syndrome (FHS), also known as “rippling skin disorder.”

 The skin on the cat’s lower back actually will ripple.
 The cat will also bite or scratch their back and tail, meow loudly (usually at night) and do a pretty good imitation of a whirling dervish.

 FHS can mean there’s a physical problem.
 But frequently it can also be the cat’s way of dealing with stress in the household, just as over-grooming, pica and other OCD behaviors are.

 Exercise and interactive play — think wand toys — help, according to animal behaviorist Dr. Nicholas Dodman, BVMS, MRCVS.

 With the guidance of your vet, you can also try anticonvulsant medication (phenobarbital) or mood stabilizers.